Parameterization

 var c = interleave(a, b)

-match the type of an argument.
-In this case, it's more convenient and compact that
+want to match the type of an argument.
+In this case, it's more convenient and

 Automatic parameterization of parameters

-You can also take advantage of automatic parameterization in a function's parameter list.
-For example:
+You can also take advantage of automatic parameterization in the parameter list

 pass